-Whether for a phone, a camera, or some other gadget, shopping for microSD cards seems like a pretty simple thing to do, right?
+Whether you need it for a phone, a camera, or some other gadget, shopping for a microSD card seems like a pretty simple thing to do, right?

-Yet there’s a lot more to them than you might realise, and it’s surprisingly easy to wind up falling into a number of traps: overpaying, terrible performance, or the card not working at all.
+Yet there’s a lot more to them than you might realize.
+It’s surprisingly easy to wind up falling into a number of traps: overpaying, getting terrible performance, or the card not working at all.

-When you talk about microSD cards, you are mostly talking about the form factor.
-All microSD cards fit into all microSD card slots, but they won’t all work.
-There are three different card formats, as well as different standards, that determine compatibility.
+All microSD cards fit into all microSD card slots, but they don’t all work.
+There are four different card formats, as well as different standards, and these determine compatibility.

 In addition to checking that a card’s format is compatible with your hardware, you need to check a few other details, too.

 First, hardware that supports microSDXC slots won’t automatically support every size of card in this format.
 The Samsung Galaxy S9, for example, officially supports cards up to 400GB.
 There’s no guarantee that your 512GB card will work.

 And if you’re planning to use your microSD card with your PC at any point—for example, to move files on and off—you also need to ensure your PC supports the file system that the card is formatted with.
 MicroSDXC cards use the exFAT system by default.
 Windows has supported it for over a decade, but macOS only since version 10.6.5 (Snow Leopard).